jkitchin/literature-alerts/md/Dynamic-catalysis---citing-and-related.md

 [Tian Lan](https://openalex.org/A5101771790), [Huan Wang](https://openalex.org/A5100746464), [Qi An](https://openalex.org/A5087858172), Nature Communications.
 15(1)] 2024.https://doi.org/10.1038/s41467-024-50531-6.

-Abstract Exploring catalytic reaction mechanisms is crucial for understanding chemical processes, optimizing reaction conditions, and developing more effective catalysts.
+Exploring catalytic reaction mechanisms is crucial for understanding chemical processes, optimizing reaction conditions, and developing more effective catalysts.
 We present a reaction-agnostic framework based on high-throughput deep reinforcement learning with first principles (HDRL-FP) that offers excellent generalizability for investigating catalytic reactions.
 HDRL-FP introduces a generalizable reinforcement learning representation of catalytic reactions constructed solely from atomic positions, which are subsequently mapped to first-principles-derived potential energy landscapes.
 By leveraging thousands of simultaneous simulations on a single GPU, HDRL-FP enables rapid convergence to the optimal reaction path at a low cost.
 Its effectiveness is demonstrated through the studies of hydrogen and nitrogen migration in Haber-Bosch ammonia synthesis on the Fe(111) surface.
-Our findings reveal that the Langmuir-Hinshelwood mechanism shares the same transition state as the Eley-Rideal mechanism for H migration to NH 2 , forming ammonia.
-Furthermore, the reaction path identified herein exhibits a lower energy barrier compared to that through nudged elastic band calculation.
+Our findings reveal that the Langmuir-Hinshelwood mechanism shares the same transition state as the Eley-Rideal mechanism for H migration to NH